ficusjs/ficusjs-docs/src/components/props.md

 }
 ```

-The following properties can be used to define props:
+The following properties are used to define props:

 | Property   | Required | Value                                                                          |
 | ---------- | -------- | ------------------------------------------------------------------------------ |